Gun Cleaning Accessories

 How to Clean a Shotgun: Complete Guide to Gun Cleaning and Maintenance

-Fred Whitehurst, our gun care expert, shares his essential guide to proper shotgun cleaning and maintenance
+Fred Whitehurst, our gun care expert, shares his essential guide to proper shotgun cleaning and maintenance.

-Regular gun cleaning is one of the most important habits any shooter can develop.
+Regular gun cleaning is one of the most essential habits any shooter can develop.
 Whether you've been out on a shoot day, at the clay ground, or simply storing your gun between seasons, proper cleaning protects your investment and ensures your shotgun performs reliably every time you use it.
-In this guide, I'll walk you through exactly how to clean a shotgun properly, what tools you'll need, and why each step matters.
+In this guide, I'll walk you through exactly how to clean a gun properly, what tools you'll need, and why each step matters.

 Why Gun Cleaning Matters